kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module6-advanced.md

 ## Step 5 - ***Non SDA IBNS2.0 Port Configuration - Use Case***

 The last sections of this lab will walk through the various considerations for **IBNS2.0** and how to deal with host onboarding in a Non **SD-Access** Fabric environment.
-Once the Identity Services Engine is integrated with DNA Center, then not only do you get the benefit of pxgrid integration allowing for the building of policy, but the AAA Server section within Design will build out the various settings which inturn program the network access devices for AAA Network and Client Dot1x settings.
+Once the Identity Services Engine is integrated with Cisco Catalyst Center, then not only do you get the benefit of pxgrid integration allowing for the building of policy, but the AAA Server section within Design will build out the various settings which inturn program the network access devices for AAA Network and Client Dot1x settings.

 It is also essential to understand that with **IBNS2.0** and templates or interfaces running in ***closed mode***, the dynamic capability of **Autoconf** is not going to operate because there is a service-policy applied to the interface.
 While the device classifier will operate, for some devices that require an IP address, they may reboot before the classifier has done its job and so inconsistancies can occur.
 Remember in closed mode no packets are forwarded including DHCP prior to authentication occurring.
 If the interface is in ***low impact mode***, then and only then will **Autoconf** operate properly and as a result of the pre-auth acl DHCP may be allowed.

-Considering DNA Center will push at that point all the relevant IBNS2.0 settings to the device, this leaves us with the mere setting up of **Host Onboarding**, which we will detail below.
+Considering Cisco Catalyst Center will push at that point all the relevant IBNS2.0 settings to the device, this leaves us with the mere setting up of **Host Onboarding**, which we will detail below.

 <details open>
 <summary> Click for Details and Sub Tasks</summary>

 #### **Important Note:**

-*We need to remember that for the use of this section, ISE needs first to have been integrated with DNA Center.
+*We need to remember that for the use of this section, ISE needs first to have been integrated with Cisco Catalyst Center.
 Additionally, the Design Settings will need to be modified for the sites to include at the very least* **Client AAA**.

 ### ***Examine Code***